 - (g) For major and rigid coastal structures, two copies of a dimensioned site plan drawn to an appropriate scale, on eight and one-half (8 1/2)-inch by eleven (11)-inch size paper showing property boundaries, the location of the proposed structure(s), the proposed construction limits, the location and volume of any proposed excavation or fill, and the locations of roads, adjacent dwellings, the vegetation line, and the approximate mean high water line. - (h) For major and rigid coastal structures, two copies of dimensioned cross-sections drawn to an appropriate scale, on eight and one-half (8 1⁄2)-inch by eleven (11)-inch paper, showing: - 1.
 All subgrade construction or excavation with elevations referenced to NAVD 88 (U.S. survey foot). - 2.
 Typical cross-sections of major structures and crest elevations for any proposed coastal or shore protection structure. - 3.
 Location of the control line or, if not established, the MHWL and the 50-foot setback. - 4.
 Typical profile of existing and proposed grade at the site. - 5.
-The location of the contour line corresponding to elevation $0.0\ NAVD\ 88\ (U.S.\ survey\ foot)$ . - (i) For structures with proposed permanent exterior lighting, two copies of a dimensioned lighting plan drawn an appropriate scale showing: - 1.
+The location of the contour line corresponding to elevation 0.0 NAVD 88 (U.S. survey foot). - (i) For structures with proposed permanent exterior lighting, two copies of a dimensioned lighting plan drawn an appropriate scale showing: - 1.
 The location of all proposed permanent exterior lighting fixtures clearly marked by distinctive symbols for each model used, - 2.
 A table with the column headings shown below providing the specified information for each fixture model used, and

-CVA AD OI mom + I DIT DILIBATING OLUTION AND TIME OF MOLDWIDLO SYMBOL FIXTURE TOTAL BULB LUMENS OUTPUT AND TYPE OF MOUNTING (e.g., name or NUMBER TYPE (e.g., 420 lumens output MOUNT (e.g., HEIGHT stock number) OF EACH standard incandesent yellow wall, pole, FIXTURE "bug" bulb) bollard)
+SYMBOL FIXTURE (e.g., name or TOTAL NUMBER BULB LUMENS OUTPUT AND TYPE (e.g., 420 lumens output TYPE OF MOUNT (e.g., MOUNTING HEIGHT stock number) OF EACH standard incandesent yellow wall, pole, FIXTURE "bug" bulb) bollard)